- It is used to treat scabies.

 - It is used to treat itching.

-- If your child has had skin irritation when using other drugs on the skin.
+- If you have had skin irritation when using other drugs on the skin.

 - Do not put on irritated skin.

-- Avoid touching your child’s face, eyes, and mouth.
+- Avoid touching to the face, eyes, and mouth.

 - Check for live mites.